Our use of cookies

 Care leavers who are well prepared and supported through the transition will have greater resilience and be less likely to become homeless after they leave care.

 8.1.
 Consultation conducted by The Voice Project highlighted that Staffordshire Care Leavers do not feel readily prepared for the move to independent living.
-Staffordshire has developed and implemented an Independence Programme that helps to prepare young people for the move to independence, this will be communicated through the young person’s Personal Advisor.
+Staffordshire has developed and implemented an Independence Programme that helps to prepare young people for the move to independence, this will be communicated through the young person’s Personal Adviser.

 8.2.
 The programme is made up of twelve modules that focus on different independence-related skills ranging from ‘Shopping and Cooking’ and ‘Home Safety’ to ‘Managing your Tenancy and Avoiding Debt’.
 Care Leavers will have the opportunity to start working through the programme from 16 years of age.
-It is the responsibility of those working with the young person from the age of 16, including but not limited to: their Foster Carer; Residential Worker;Semi-Supported Accommodation Provider/Support Worker; Social Worker and Personal Advisor to encourage and support the completion of the Staffordshire Independence Programme.
-Successful completion of the modules will increase the chances of positive outcomes for young peopleleaving the care of Staffordshire County Council and encourage successful independent living.
+It is the responsibility of those working with the young person from the age of 16, including but not limited to: their Foster Carer; Residential Worker;Semi-Supported Accommodation Provider/Support Worker; Social Worker and Personal Adviser to encourage and support the completion of the Staffordshire Independence Programme.
+Successful completion of the modules will increase the chances of positive outcomes for young people leaving the care of Staffordshire County Council and encourage successful independent living.
 The aim is for young people to complete all twelve modules by the time they turn 18 or move into independence.

 9. Staying put